openwall/john-packages/readme.md

 [![Windows Downloads][linkBadgeDownloadWindows]][linkReleases]

-Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.
+Using the above instructions you can install the released version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.